leo-me/hsbc_Certification/design.md

 2. Use HTTPS protocol

 3. The token and the user's password are encrypted using aes.
 The front and back ends of the encrypted keys are consistent and updated frequently.

+4. In practice this encrypted keys should be more complex, here is just an example.

 # token